 We’ve chewed up much of the evening, I’ll deal with unpacking tomorrow, the stuff isn’t going anywhere.

 We split to various bathrooms, clean up, Janah in bed reading, I go to the girl’s room, Chloe is there, I hear tooth brushing, a flush, then they come out to the bedroom.

 Daria stands in front of Chloe, she takes Daria’s hands in hers, “Daria, I am happy you are helping with this, Nikko and Zi have the whole burden, the rest of us don’t have much interest, and certainly no expertise.”

 Daria blinks at her, expressionless, Chloe smiles, stands, turns down the sheet.
 The girls slide in, Chloe kisses Daria, I ditto Dasha and we leave.
 We don’t have to sit while they fall asleep any longer, they stay in their beds most nights.
 Sometimes they go to Chloe’s in the middle of the night, sometimes to Janah and me, but it’s getting less frequent.
 The girls are in some ways adults, in others still adolescents.
-It had taken them a long time to be able to sleep on their own, and to grasp that this is their home as well as ours.
-That they are not ‘parked’ here temporarily only to be shuttled off some other place.

 I ease into bed, Janah puts down her book, “I figure the twins come to our beds to reassure themselves that we haven’t suddenly abandoned them, just packed up and disappeared while they sleep.”